Beaver Wars: Causes

-Course of war
+Course of the war

-With the decline of the beaver population, the Iroquois began to conquer their smaller neighbors.
-They attacked the Wenro in 1638 and took all of their territory, and survivors fled to the Wendat for refuge.
-The Wenro had served as a buffer between the Iroquois and the Neutral tribe and their Erie allies near Lake Erie and the Northeast.
-The Neutral and Erie tribes were considerably larger and more powerful than the Iroquois, so the Iroquois turned their attention to the north and the Dutch encouraged them in this strategy.
-At that time, the Dutch were the Iroquois' primary European trading partners, with their goods passing through Dutch trading posts down the Hudson River.
-As the Iroquois' sources of furs declined, however, so did the income of the trading posts.
+With the decline of the beaver population, the Haudenosaunee began to attack their neighbors.
+They forced the Wenro to disperse in 1638.
+Most of the Wenro took refuge with the Wendat.
+The Wenro had served as a buffer between the Haudenosaunee and the Neutral and Erie allies to the west.
+In 1647, the Haudenosaunee turned their attention to the northwest and the Dutch encouraged them in this strategy.
+At that time, the Dutch were the Haudenosaunee's primary European trading partners, with their goods passing through Dutch trading posts on the Hudson River.
+As the supply of furs declined, however, so did the income of the trading posts.

 New France's governor Charles de Montmagny rejected peace with the Mohawks in 1641 because it would imply abandonment of their Wendat allies.

 In 1641, the Mohawks traveled to Trois-Rivières in New France to propose peace with the French and their allied tribes, and they asked the French to set up a trading post in Iroquoia.
 Governor Montmagny rejected this proposal because it would imply abandonment of their Wendat allies.

-In the early 1640s, the war began in earnest with Iroquois attacks on frontier Wendat villages along the St. Lawrence River in order to disrupt the trade with the French.
-In 1645, the French called the tribes together to negotiate a treaty to end the conflict, and Iroquois leaders Deganaweida and Koiseaton traveled to New France to take part in the negotiations.
-The French agreed to most of the Iroquois demands, granting them trading rights in New France.
-The next summer, a fleet of 80 canoes traveled through Iroquois territory carrying a large harvest of furs to be sold in New France.
+In the early 1640s, the war began in earnest with Haudenosaunee attacks on frontier Wendat villages along the St. Lawrence River in order to disrupt the trade with the French.
+In 1645, the French called the tribes together to negotiate a treaty to end the conflict, and Haudenosaunee leaders Deganaweida and Koiseaton traveled to New France to take part in the negotiations.
+The French agreed to most of the Haudenosaunee demands, granting them trading rights in New France.
+The next summer, a fleet of 80 canoes traveled through Haudenosaunee territory carrying a large harvest of furs to be sold in New France.
 When they arrived, however, the French refused to purchase the furs and told the Iroquois to sell them to the Wendat, who would act as a middleman.
-The Iroquois were outraged and resumed the war.
+The Haudenosaunee were outraged and resumed the war.